charmed-kubernetes/layer-etcd/README.md

 juju run-action new-etcd/0 restore
 ```

 Once the restore action has completed, evaluate the cluster health.
-If the unit
+If the
-is healthy, you may resume scaling the application to meet your needs.
+cluster is healthy, you may resume scaling the application to meet your needs.

 - **param** target: destination directory to save the existing data.